bfarnam/infineon/README.md

     return OK;
 }
 ```
 A simple LOW to HIGH transition will activate the selected BTx input.
-Additionally, this has been confirmed to work with GPIO expanders such as the TCA9534/PCA9534 which is an open-drain with internal pull-up output and the TCA9538/PCA9538 which is a push-pull (totem pole) style ourput with no internal pull-up.
+Additionally, this has been confirmed to work with GPIO expanders such as the TCA9534/PCA9534, which is an open-drain with internal pull-up output, and the TCA9538/PCA9538, which is a push-pull (totem pole) style output with no internal pull-up.

 ### Revisions
 This is merely the first rough draft (beta) after extracting the needed library functions for my needs.
 Some of the private and protected functions were made public since a lot of the original library was tossed.
 As I get time to clean and polish this up I will.